Lymphedema

 To stay healthy, lymph fluid must keep moving.
 When lymph nodes are damaged or removed because of breast cancer surgery or radiation, scar tissue can form and keep fluid from draining.
 At first, the tissue may feel firm and thick, but as fluid backs up, swelling and inflammation set in.
 If the swelling continues, the protein-filled fluid increases the risk for infection and more swelling.

-Breast cancer surgery can cut through the lymphatic channels, breaking up the pathways where lymph travels.
+Breast cancer surgery can cut through the lymphatic channels, breaking up the pathways where lymph spreads.
 The risk for lymphedema after surgery depends on:

 - The type of breast cancer surgery you had